 Students interested in attending graduate school should talk with their faculty advisor about preparing to apply to graduate programs in their junior year.
 It is important to research different graduate programs ahead of time and find a graduate program that meets your vocational goals and educational needs.

-The Psychology Department has agreements with two universities offering master's degrees in social work (MSWs).
+The psychology department has agreements with two universities offering master's degrees in social work.
 These agreements allow students who have completed the coursework for the social work certificate to be exempt from several entry level courses for their MSW programs.

-In particular, the Psychology Department has an agreement of equivalency with the MSW program at the University of Wisconsin-Milwaukee and an articulation agreement with the MSW program at Clarke University.
+In particular, the psychology department has an agreement of equivalency with the MSW program at the UW-Milwaukee and an articulation agreement with the MSW program at Clarke University.

 UW-Platteville's School of Education offers a Master of Science in Education with an emphasis in counseling.